keedio/Flume-ng-source-VFS/README.md

 + If a file haven been correctly processed, it's name and size are tracked in an external file than is reloaded when flume is restarted.
 This file is saved on temporal directory.
 If flume stops and a file is not yet finished processing, the file will be processed again since start, producing repeated messages.
 + When a file has been processed by flume, by default file will remain in directory "incoming", unless an action to take has been set via property 'post.process.file'.
 In such a case, if file is moved or deleted, the file's name will be removed from the tracking map.
 If for some reason the same file reappears in flumes's incoming the file will be reprocessed again producing duplicated events.
 Setting to true 'keep.deleted.files.in.map' will avoid such a use case.
 + To be able to delete or move the files when they have finished processing by flume, when the source starts, it triggers a program that iterates over the files processed, checking if the last modified time is higher than the threshold set in the configurable property.
++ For saving status, you cant set property 'status.file.dir'.
+If path does not exists exception will be launched.
+If not set status file will be kept under temporal folder.
+For avoid saving data, set properties ('save.processed.files.onStop', 'save.processed.files.schedule') explicitly to 'false'.

 ## Notes on supported and tested file systems ##